Stock Market Today: Wall Street Continues to Record Records as Bond Yields Fall - ExBulletin

 The S&P 500 was up 0.6% in afternoon trading after hitting an all-time high the day before.
 The Dow Jones Industrial Average was up 78 points, or 0.2%, as of 12:24 p.m.
 Eastern Time, and the Nasdaq Composite Index was up 0.8% a day after surpassing its previous record set in 2021.

 In the bond market, Treasury yields eased after reports on U.S. manufacturing and consumer confidence came in weaker than economists expected.
-The data bolstered bets that the Federal Reserve could begin cutting interest rates in June, particularly after a report released Thursday showed that a key measure of inflation that the Fed tracks closely is 'behaved pretty much as expected last month.
+The data bolstered bets that the Federal Reserve could begin cutting interest rates in June, especially after a report released Thursday showed interest rates falling. key measure of inflation the Fed is closely monitoring its behavior roughly as expected last month.

 Dell Technologies helped support the stock market after jumping 28.1%.
 It reported higher profits and revenue for the latest quarter than analysts expected, highlighting demand for its AI-optimized servers.